HTTPArchive/almanac.httparchive.org/src/content/en/2024/ecommerce.md

 editors: [nrllh, ToDo]
 translators: []
 results: https://docs.google.com/spreadsheets/d/1LABlisQFCLjOyEd43tdUb-Hxs6pGuboTresntMk71Lc/edit?gid=1075995078#gid=1075995078
+JonathanPagel_bio: Jonathan Pagel studied E-Commerce in his bachelor's degree and has since been interested in the field, particularly in the areas of speed optimization and accessibility for shops and websites.
+Currently, he is freelancing in this field and pursuing a Master’s in AI and Society.
 featured_stat_1: 37%
 featured_stat_label_1: Of websites using e-commerce platforms, 37% are built with WooCommerce, the most popular platform.
 ---